bedhanger/mwe/README.md

 It does not contain tools as such, it provides clue to combine some of them intelligently to be more efficient.

-Cloning this repository into an otherwise empty home directory is a good way to start, :-)
+Cloning this repository into an otherwise empty
+<code>home</code> directory is a good way to start, :-)

 If the target directory is no longer empty, proceed as follows [note that files/directories of the same name already present